wakefieldsi/golf/README.md

 # golf

-This project is a simple demonstration of python decorators/
+This project is a simple demonstration of python decorators.